 This chapter reflects on a single theme: God’s protection of the righteous.
 Their trust in God is like a shield, deflecting all types of dangers.

 The psalmist describes the many perils in the world.
-Some are spiritual pitfalls (‘the snare-trap'), while others are physical ('the devastating pestilence').
-Some exist only in our imagination (‘the terror of the night'), while others are quite real (‘the flight of arrows by day').
-Some dangers are hidden and unexpected (‘pestilence prowling in the darkness'), while others are known but we are helpless to avoid (‘plague that ravages at noon').
+Some are spiritual pitfalls (“the snare-trap”), and some are physical (“the devastating pestilence”).
+Some exist only in our imagination (“the terror of the night”), and some are quite real (“the flight of arrows by day”).
+Some dangers are hidden and unexpected (“pestilence prowling in the darkness”), and some are known but we are helpless to avoid them (“plague that ravages at noon”).

-But those who place their trust in God are shielded from all of them.
+Those who place their trust in God, however, are shielded from all of these.
 What is the source of this special Divine providence?
 The psalm explains:

 “For You, God, are my refuge.
 You placed your dwelling on high.”
 (Psalm 81:9)

 Yet this verse needs to be clarified.
 Who dwells on high?
-What does this phrase mean?
+What does this mean?

 A popular Hasidic story relates how a man once went to the great Maggid of Mezeritch with a question that deeply troubled him.
-He could not fathom how one could follow the Talmudic counsel that ‘One should bless God for the bad just as one blesses Him for the good’ (Berachot 9:5).
-Is it possible to be thankful for one’s troubles and misery?
+He could not fathom how it is possible to follow the Talmudic counsel that “One should bless God for the bad just as one blesses Him for the good” (Berachot 9:5).
+Can we really feel gratitude for our troubles and misery?

 The Maggid replied that he should go seek out his disciple, Reb Zusha of Hanipol, and ask him this question.

 The man followed the Maggid’s advice and travelled to Rabbi Zusha.
 The tzaddik received him warmly and invited him into his home.
-As soon as the guest entered the house, it became obvious that the family was extremely poor.
-The furnishings were simple and bare, there was little food to eat, and the family members were beset with various afflictions and illnesses.
-Nevertheless Rabbi Zusha was happy and cheerful.
+As soon as the guest entered the house, it became obvious that the family was extremely impoverished.
+The furnishings were simple and bare, and there was little food to eat.
+In addition, the family members were beset with various afflictions and illnesses.
+Nevertheless, Rabbi Zusha was happy and cheerful.
 The guest was astonished.

 The man posed his question.
-‘I asked the Maggid how is it possible to bless God for the bad just as one blesses Him for the good, and the Maggid told me that only you can help me in this matter.’
+“I asked the Maggid how is it possible to bless God for the bad just as one blesses Him for the good, and the Maggid told me that only you can explain this to me.”

-Reb Zusha replied, ‘This is indeed a very difficult question.
-But why did our holy master sent you to me?
+Reb Zusha replied, “This is indeed a very difficult question.
+But why did our holy master send you to me?
 How would I know?
-He should have sent you to someone who has experienced suffering!’
+He should have sent you to someone who has experienced suffering!”

 This is how the verse should be read.
-The beginning quotes those who place their trust in God: “You, God, are my refuge.”
+The beginning of the verse quotes the motto of those who place their trust in God: “You, God, are my refuge.”